sara-huang-hart/anime-recommendation-system/README.md

    <br>
       <img src="Images/img-04.png" width="800">
    <br>
 5. Each member exported his/her data to a CSV file and placed it into a shared file.
-All the individual files were consolidated to create a master file that contained approximately 50,000 anime titles and their user rating.
+All the individual files were consolidated to create a master file that contained 16,135 unique anime titles and their user rating.
 Below is an example of what the anime data file looked like.
    <br>
       <img src="Images/img-05.png" width="800">
    <br>